Diagnosing Lupus and Lupus Tests

 Do you think you may have lupus?
-Understanding the process of getting a lupus diagnosis is one of the most common questions we get and there is no easy answer.
-The goal of this blog is to give a clear understanding of the diagnosis process and provide the tools needed to go back to your healthcare practitioner armed with the information you need.
+Understanding the complex, multi-step process of getting a lupus diagnosis is one of the most common questions we get and there is no easy answer.
+The goal of this blog is to describe the most common aspects of the diagnosis process and provide the tools needed to go back to your healthcare practitioner armed with the information you need.

 - Preparing for Your Office Visit